Dianette

 If you are pregnant, cease taking Dianette and speak to your doctor.

-If you plan on having a baby, you can safely stop Dianette at any time.
+If you plan to have a baby, you can safely stop taking Dianette at any time.

 When you stop taking Dianette, you should use another method of contraception, such as condoms, until you experience a period.
 This is because your doctor or midwife will require the date of your last natural period to estimate the due date of your baby.